authorjapps/zerocode-tdd-docs/README.md

 ## Quick Start

-Download or close the "helloworld" repo and run the sample tests locally
+Download or clone the "helloworld" repo and run the sample tests locally

 ## Local Development